computationalgeography/lue/document/doc/reference/utility/lue_scalability.md

 These are used to vary those aspects of the experimental run that are required to be able to compute scalability measures afterwards.
 Two sets of command line options are used for this.
 The first ones, prefixed by `hpx:` are targeted at the HPX runtime used by LUE.
-Each LUE computation automatically supports these options so there is no need to make any changes for this.
+Each LUE computation automatically supports these options so there is no need to make any code changes for this.
 The second set of options is prefixed by `lue:` and is specific for scalability experiments.
 The next table lists all options:

 | Option                                    | Effect                                                |
 | ---                                       | ---                                                   |